MICROPLASTICS

 ALL ABOUT MICROPLASTICS

 There is a great deal of half-knowledge in circulation on the topic of microplastics.
 It is claimed, for example, that plastic packaging is its primary cause.
-But it is a little-known fact that in particular car tyre abrasion, textiles, detergents and cosmetics are all major sources of microplastics.
+But it is a little-known fact that the primary sources of the unintended release of microplastics are paints and tyre wear.
 We have therefore compiled the most important information from scientific sources below.

 What are microplastics?